focsp banner

 Trail Extensions

-On the northern end the trail has an extension, the Queen City Trail, into downtown Titusville.
+On the northern end the trail extends to the Queen City Trail, into downtown Titusville.
 It ends at the intersection with Route 8 behind McDonalds.
-The Queen City trail is difficult to find at the north end, but it runs between the Titusville Middle School and Oil Creek and then behind the Recreational Complex to the Jersey Bridge parking lot.
+The Queen City begins just across the road from the Oil Creek State Park bike trail.
+It runs between a tributary of Oil Creek and the Titusville School Districts athletic complex.
+It continues on local roads to Rt 8.